September 21 – December 1

 Imagino [I Imagine] (2024) is a poem in Spanish on a rice paper scroll.
 It reads: “Imagino una obra futura” (I imagine a future work).
 Created with pencil on two pieces of handmade paper, Cecilia reclaims the power of handwriting to dream about the future in a digital era where screens and virtual communication have almost made it extinct.

 The exhibition includes a new iteration of a work conceived in 2009 and exhibited for the first time at the 2024 Toronto Biennial of Art.
-The presentation is made possible with the generous support of the Michelle Koerner Family Foundation, Lehman Maupin, New York, Seoul and London, and the Women Leading Initiative.
+The presentation is made possible with the generous support of the Michelle Koerner Family Foundation, Lehmann Maupin, New York, Seoul and London, and the Women Leading Initiative.

 Bio